reddit/kdd2024-tutorial-breaking-barriers/README.md

 ## Tutorial Outline

-The 3-hour tutorial is organized in the following sections.
+The 3-hour tutorial will take place on Monday, August 26, 2024 from 9am to 12pm and will be organized in the following sections.

 ### Introduction (15 min)
 - Explain the importance of accessibility in digital content.